How to experience the Ramayana Ballet Prambanan – An Insider’s Guide

 Is it worth attending the show?

 Absolutely.
 We first heard about the Ramayana epic when visiting the Sonobudoyo Museum [Google Maps location] in Yogyakarta (but half the story got lost in translation).
-When we found out there was a stage performance with traditional Javanese music and dance, we made sure we would include it in our visit to the Prambanan temple complex.
+When we found out there was a stage performance featuring traditional Javanese music and dance, we made sure to include it in our visit to the Prambanan temple complex.

 While the whole performance (including a 10-minute break) is almost two hours long, it never felt that long as the show is a feast for the senses with its colourful costumes, beautiful music and the gorgeous backdrop of a lit-up Prambanan temple complex.
 Due to the length of the performance, it may not be suitable and may start too late for younger children.